ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The `descendant-selector` selects certain descendants of a node:
+A `descendant-selector` selects certain descendants of a node:

 * the `..<name>` form (and the `..[<index>]` form where `<index>` is a `quoted-member-name`) selects those descendants that are member values of an object with the given member name.
 * the `..[<index>]` form, where `<index>` is an `element-index`, selects those descendants that are array elements with the given index.